Garylauchina/Prometheus-Research/docs/v10/V10_HIDDEN_FENCE_AUDIT_PROTOCOL_20251222.md

 - High trigger rate is not automatically “bad”, but it must be:
   - explained (ecological vs man-made),
   - and if man-made: moved out of decision path or made evolvable/ablated.

+### Principle 4 tie-in / 与原则4的绑定口径

+- If `man_made` fences have high `block_count`, then the dominant selection pressure is likely “designer gatekeeping”, not market pressure.
+- Therefore, any run used to claim “natural selection behavior” must include:
+  - the `gating_telemetry.json` artifact,
+  - and a short statement on whether selection pressure appears ecological vs man-made (based on block rates).

 ---